aupc2061/metaenv/README.md

 ## Notes

 - The environment can auto-submit when the step budget is exhausted.
-- Large or low-utility derived objects increase pressure and reduce rewards.
+- Large or low-utility derived objects increase resource pressure and reduce reward.